Learning Domain Invariant Representations for Generalizable Person Re-Identification: Learning Disentangled and Invariant Representations

-\begin{lemma} Let $\mathcal{D}_i$ denote one of the source domains, ${s}^{\tau}$ are identity-specific factors of images from the $\tau$-th domain.
-Let $p({s}^\tau|\mathcal{D}_i)$ be the class-conditional density function of the $\tau$-th domain given domain information $\mathcal{D}_i$.
-It can be proved that, carrying out the MDDAN will lead to
+\begin{lemma} Let ${\tau}$ denote one of the source domains, ${s}^{j}$ are identity-specific factors of images from the $j$-th domain.
+Let $p({s}^j|\tau=i)$ be the class-conditional density function of the $j$-th domain given domain information $\tau=i$.
+It can be shown that carrying out MDDAN will lead to

-It indicates that in the latent space of identity-specific representation, any image will be invariant to $K$ different domains.
-Its class-conditional density function value for these domains (\eg, $p({s}^\tau|\mathcal{D}_i)$) is just equal to its prior density function value in its own domain (\eg, $p_\tau({s}^\tau))$, but not dependents on the domain index $i$.
-The proof is shown in the Section B of the Appendix. \end{lemma} \begin{lemma} From the view of information theory, MDDAN is minimizing the mutual information between identity-specific factors $S$ and domain information $D$, namely $\min \mathcal{I}(S,D)$.
-The proof is in the Section C of the Appendix. \end{lemma}
+It indicates that in the latent space of identity-specific representation, the probability density will be invariant to different domains.
+Its class-conditional density function given any domains (\eg, $p({s}^j|\tau=i)$) is just equal to its prior density function value in its own domain (\eg, $p_j({s}^j))$, but not dependents on the domain variable $\tau$. \end{lemma} \begin{proof} Referring to~\cite{Qi_2019_ICCV}, we can prove the Lemma~\ref{lemma:MDANN}.
+All the analyses are conducted in the shared identity-specific representation space.
+We first prove the following lemma. \begin{lemma} When MDDAN is carried out to perform adversarial learning in Eq.\eqref{indisId}, given any identity-specific representation $\mathbf{s}^j$ of an image from domain $\tau=i$, the conditional probability of any $\tau=i$ given $\mathbf{s}^j$ will be equal to $1/G$, that is, for any $i=1,...,G$, we have $p(\tau=i|\mathbf{s}^j)=1/G$. \end{lemma}~ \begin{proof} Here we slightly abuse the notation: omitting the domain classifier $\mathcal{C}_V$ and $ p(k|\mathbf{s}^j)$ is equivalent to $ p(\tau=k|\mathbf{s}^j)$.
+MDDAN is defined as follows.